 - 1 box of Pillsbury Purely Simple White Cake Mix

-- 3 apples (Granny Smith or other variety), peeled and chopped into chunks
+- 3 Granny Smith apples, peeled and chopped into 1 inch chunks

 - 1 teaspoon of cinnamon